cirosantilli/cirosantilli.github.io/x86-paging.md

     00002 000  00003 000
     FFFFF 000  00005 000

-For process 2, the OS sets `cr3` to `CR3_2`, and the following translations would happen:
+To switch to process 2, the OS simply sets `cr3` to `CR3_2`, and now the following translations would happen:

     linear     physical
     ---------  ---------